warmar/Gym-Deep-Q/README.md

 # Other Notes
 Some pre-trained models are located in the 'trained/' directory.
 They were run for arbitrary lengths of time and vary in fitness.
 You can run these models by setting SAVE_DIR to 'trained/' and RESUME_SUB_DIR to the subdirectory e.g. 'catcher/'

+Because the Flappy Bird agent was trained with the goal of a universally-applicable model, the background was not removed, and thus the performance can vary drastically between runs, depending on the random backgrounds, pipe colors, and bird colors.

 The strategy of filling the replay memory with some preliminary random actions was inspired by the GitHub repo at yenchenlin/DeepLearningFlappyBird [2].

 # Sources